nirojnaik12/swww-script/README.md

 In my setup, I’ve separated my configuration files for convenience.
 You can check or use them if you want — they’re available in my [Hyprland repo](https://github.com/nirojnaik12/hyprlandDotfile).
 Just go to keybinding.conf inside hyprConfigFiles.

-If you want to learn more or customize your setup, please check out the [example](https://github.com/LGFae/swww/tree/main/example_scripts) configs I’ve shared.
+If you want to learn more or customize your setup, please check out the [example](https://github.com/LGFae/swww/tree/main/example_scripts) configs.